EarthquakeNPP: A Benchmark for Earthquake Forecasting with Neural Point Processes: Additional Datasets

-\textbf{Deprecated Catalog of Japan.} To provide continuity from the previous benchmarking for NPPs on earthquakes, we also provide results on the Japanese dataset from \citet{chen2021neural}, however with a chronological train-test split and without removing any supposed outlier events.
+To provide continuity from the previous benchmarking for NPPs on earthquakes, we also provide results on the Japanese dataset from \citet{chen2021neural}, however with a chronological train-test split and without removing any supposed outlier events.
 To reflect our recommendation not to use this dataset in any future benchmarking following the dataset completeness issues mentioned above, we name this dataset \texttt{Japan\_Deprecated}.

+We can use this corrected dataset to quantify the inflation of performance caused by the non-chronological training-validation-testing splitting in the \citet{chen2021neural} dataset.
+Table \ref{tab:japan_data_leakage} presents the information gain (difference in total log-likelihood, see section \ref{sec:stpps}) relative to a Poisson process for the three NPP models across the two datasets.
+The dramatic drop in information gain highlights how the original data split and omission of the 2011 Tohoku earthquake inflates model performance.